woodymorrice/forth-cli/README.md

 Q8: Three tests added for user defined commands.
 A simple command, a command calling another command, and a recursive command.
 Recursive test was taking from the assignment outline, and actually resulted in infinite recursion... so we know the recursion works, but the test case was removed.

 Q9: Added dynamic test script, allows for single tests to check results, or runs all tests and reports how many pass and fail.
+One test runs all tests, one is a single pass, one is a single fail, one has multiple tests with one pass, and one has multiple tests with one fail.